 The new way we work

-Marketing content is everywhere you look but it has now become expected with customers expecting information at their fingertips.
-As customer comfort levels with information overload increases, so does their demand for high quality content.
-This is now required to meet brand trust.
-Customers continue to self-educate and are more and more adept at finding information they need via the internet.
+With the advent of social media and the rise of mobile devices, consumers are now literate in cutting through marketing speak and interested in engaging with brands that they feel are speaking to them as individuals.
+What this means for brands is that producing generic content is no longer going to cut it.
+In order to stand out and really connect with consumers, brands need to start producing content that is personalized and relevant to each individual viewer.
+Moreover, Customers continue to self-educate and are more and more adept at finding the information they need via the internet.
 The challenge for marketing teams will be the building of a strong platform for their brand so that the content created allows self-starting customers to start their in-depth research from their site and in turn, trust for brands will grow.
 We predict a solid growth in roles requiring content creation for many years to come.

 Rapid change is the new normal, and more than ever, marketing teams need to make decisions quickly that are anchored in data.
 As a result, companies are pouring money into marketing analytics and will continue to do so for the foreseeable future.
 Analytics should shed light on interactions that drive revenue generation and therefore more than ever marketers are required to be both creative thinkers and analytical in nature to be successful in this arena.

-The growth of roles in the digital space continues to rise with roles like Head of Digital, UX/UI Designer and Marketing Automation Specialist being some of the most common titles in 2019/2020.
-Technology led roles will continue to be roles of the future.
+The growth of roles in the digital space continues to rise with roles like Head of Digital, UX/UI Designer, and Marketing Automation Specialist being some of the most common titles in 2020/2021.
+Technology-led roles will continue to be roles of the future.

 Talk to customers differently

 It will become more important than ever to adapt and change how you approach your customer in a personalised (and emotive) way.
 Customers expect to consume information in a digital fashion and as customers are watching more and reading less, marketing teams must ensure their visual content meets this shifting consumer habit.